Rockport station: MBTA era

-Rockport has seen almost continuous service for over 150 years, with just two gaps.
+Rockport has seen almost continuous service for over 150 years.
 When the newly formed MBTA began funding commuter rail service in 1965, communities outside the funding district were left to pay for trains to continue stopping.
 Rockport and neighboring Gloucester initially declined to subsidize service.
 Service past Manchester was discontinued on January 28, 1965, along with the outer sections of the Fitchburg Line and Central Mass Branch. service was to resume on June 6.
 After a lawsuit in which the Eastern Massachusetts Street Railway challenged the right of the MBTA to provide out-of-district service, Rockport service resumed on June 28, 1965.
 The MBTA bought most B&M commuter assets, including the Gloucester Branch, on December 27, 1976.
 The old yard at Rockport was upgraded to serve newer equipment in 1979.